Remote OpenClaw Blog

 Most OpenClaw deployments are personal productivity tools — morning briefings, email drafts, reminders.
 Ironclaw takes the same foundation and turns it into something different: a full AI-powered CRM that runs locally on your Mac.

 If you're a founder doing outbound, a sales operator managing a pipeline, or anyone who needs to track and enrich contacts without paying enterprise CRM prices, Ironclaw is worth understanding.
+For the full overview of OpenClaw and everything built on it, see our complete guide to OpenClaw.

-What Ironclaw Actually Is
+What Is Ironclaw?

 npm i -g ironclaw